-Attorneys for Stalking or Harassment TPO in Las Vegas
+Attorneys for Stalking or Harassment TPO

 We represent both the applicant and the adverse party in a case involving a stalking or harassment protection order in the Justice Courts throughout Clark County, Nevada, including Las Vegas, Henderson, and North Las Vegas.
 The Justice Courts typically hear cases that involve people who are not "domestically" related such as co-workers, employees, neighbors, roommates, or former friends.